-Also you might want to consult the Reference Manual [MIA 91-13], which contains a thorough survey of the Bifrost Graphics System, including a complete description of the programming interface and a graphical presentation of the modular design of Bifrost, i.e., the fragment structure.
+Also you might want to consult the Reference Manual [MIA 91-13], which contains a thorough survey of the Bifrost Graphics System, including a complete description of the programming interface.

-The design criteria that lead to the current design of Bifrost, and some implementation details are presented in a thesis [Andersen 91].
+The design criteria that lead to the current design of Bifrost, and some implementation details are presented in a thesis [Bifrost 92].